Ford juices production of Lightning F-150 electric truck to meet demand

 Rivals GM and Ford are pursuing different strategies in the electric pickup market.
 Ford re-engineered its current F-150 to install batteries, a cargo-carrying front trunk and enough electrical outlets to power a home or a construction site.
 It took 19 months to build an assembly line adjacent to the existing Rouge F-series factory.

+Chevrolet will launch a version of the electric Silverado for commercial and work customers in the spring of 2023 followed by consumer models in the fall.

-For Ford, it was critical to hit its target of starting regular production of the F-150 Lightning this spring.
-The company has contended in the past with late, poorly-executed launches, including the botched launch of a redesigned Explorer sport utility vehicle in 2019.
+For Ford, it was critical to hit its target of starting regular production of the F-150 Lightning this spring, a year ahead of the Silverado EV.
+Ford has contended in the past with late, poorly executed launches, including the botched introduction of a redesigned Explorer sport utility vehicle in 2019.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.